fdeblasio/pokeemerald-expansion/README.md

 - Lunala:
     - Learns Shadow Claw and Hyper Beam by level up

+- Grookey:
+    - Learns Grassy Glide and Seed Bomb by level up

 - Thwackey:
     - Evolution: 35->36
+    - Learns Grassy Glide and Seed Bomb by level up

+- Rillaboom:
+    - Learns Grassy Glide and Seed Bomb by level up

 - Scorbunny:
     - Learns Flame Charge at level 8 and Fire Fang in its place at level 17